Chapter Thirty-Five: In the Ashes of the Midnight Sun

 A heavy silence fell between them after those two words were spoken.
 It lengthened into peace as the night seemed to contract around them.
 Darkness silenced everything, except for the lap of water on the banks of the lake, the crackling fire before them, his quiet breathing, and her own pounding heart.

-Draco reached for her in the silent darkness, touching her fingers hesitantly.
-She looked to him in the usual startled fashion, so natural to her whenever he did something unexpected.
-But this time, Hermione didn't move.
+Draco reached for her in the silent darkness, touching her hand hesitantly.
+Hermione looked to him in the usual startled fashion, so natural to her whenever he did something unexpected.
+But that time, Hermione didn't move.
 Draco's eyes remained focused on the flames, but then they shifted to her.
-She looked down only to watch his fingers slide through hers.
-Their eyes met.
-And while she blinked rapidly, he seemed to look…relaxed.
+She looked down only to watch his fingers slide through hers, holding it in his as a symbol of strength and unity.

 Disclaimer: All publicly recognizable characters, settings, etc. are the property of JK Rowling.
 The original characters and plot are the property of the author.
 The author is in no way associated with the owners, creators, or producers of any media franchise.
 No copyright infringement is intended.

 A/N: First, thanks to floorcoaster for betaing this chapter.
-Second, wow.
-I seriously can't believe that we've gotten to this end - yes, the end, cause I decided not to do the epilogue because it was pretty weak and didn't add anything to the story.
 I'm utterly flabbergasted by the amount of support, love, fangirling, and even criticism that this story has gotten.
 Thank you all.
-And can you believe that this story came about because of one question and a ton of dishes??
+And can you believe that this story came about because of one question and a ton of dishes?
 Insane.
 I think I should immediately say that there will be NO SEQUEL to this story.
 I can't imagine that it would be any good anyway, tbh...or dramatic.
 Broken's Draco and Hermione are tired and they just wanna exist...together.

 First, I have to thank…everyone.
 My beta kazfeist, who went back through thirteen chapters when I first started with her…and beta'd everything.
 My friends and sometimes betas kate04, who really was my head cheerleader, floorcoaster, who did a lot of hand-holding, and somandalicious, who came in right at the end and really helped me power through.
 I also need to thank thebigdisaster, who is #2 on my cheerleading squad (I want my cheer, dammit XD), softobsidian74, who is #3 and a major ass-kicker, and seanemma4evr, who give the best reviews, evah.
 I need to thank my F-list on LJ who listened to me bitch and moan about this story and gave lots of encouragement and huggles.
 I needed the huggles, for sure.
 I'm sure there are a ton of people I need to thank, but holy shit this is long and sounding much like an Oscar speech.